isomerpages/govtech-stp/_vtl-air/frequently-asked-questions.md

 Further, the traveller’s VTP (Air), and/or Visit Pass or Long-Term Pass, may be cancelled, and in such an event, he/she may be liable for the cost of their repatriation, including custody and maintenance pending repatriation.
 Future VTP (Air) applications may also be rejected.

-### SUPERVISED ARTS ON DAYS 3 AND 7
+### SUPERVISED ARTS (for travellers who entered Singapore before 23 Jan 2022, 2359hrs)

-#### 12. How much do the supervised ARTs cost?
+#### 11. How much do the supervised ARTs cost?

 The cost of each ART is S$15 (inclusive of Goods and Services Tax).
 Travellers will bear the cost of the tests.

 Payment is to be made online via the payment link provided.
 The electronic receipt must be shown during registration as proof of payment.
 Cash will not be accepted.

-#### 13. How do travellers obtain a refund for the supervised ART if they no longer need to attend their test?
+#### 12. How do travellers obtain a refund for the supervised ART if they no longer need to attend their test?

 Please email <a href="mailto: testingops@hpb.gov.sg">testingops@hpb.gov.sg</a> to obtain a refund.

-#### 14. Can travellers bring their own ART self-test kits to the test centres?
+#### 13. Can travellers bring their own ART self-test kits to the test centres?

 No, travellers must use the ART self-test kits provided at the test centres.
 The S$15 includes payment for the ART kits.

-#### 15. What are the test centres that travellers can go to for their supervised ARTs?
+#### 14. What are the test centres that travellers can go to for their supervised ARTs?

 They can visit any of the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a>.

-#### 16. Can a traveller go to a clinic for their supervised ARTs instead of the Quick Test Centres or Combined Test Centres?
+#### 15. Can a traveller go to a clinic for their supervised ARTs instead of the Quick Test Centres or Combined Test Centres?

 No, travellers must only go to the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTCs) or Combined Test Centres (CTCs)</a>.
 Otherwise, the traveller’s attendance will not be tracked, and test results will not be captured.

-#### 17. How do travellers book their appointments for their supervised ARTs?
+#### 16. How do travellers book their appointments for their supervised ARTs?

 Travellers will be provided with a weblink to book their ARTs at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centre (QTC) or Combined Test Centre (CTC)</a> via the contact number and/or email address they had declared in the Singapore Arrival Card (SGAC) and/or electronic Health Declaration Card (eHDC).

 They should schedule an appointment once they have received the instructions from the Safe Travel Office (STO), and take the ARTs at the QTC or CTC on the appropriate dates.
 They can only book an appointment for their second test (Day 7) <u>after</u> they have attended their first test (Day 3).

-#### 18. Are children required to undergo supervised ARTs?
+#### 17. Are children required to undergo supervised ARTs?

 Children aged 2 and below in this calendar year are not required to undergo post-arrivals ARTs.
 Children aged 3 to 12 must undergo their Day 3 and Day 7 ARTs at the <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Quick Test Centres (QTC) or Combined Test Centres (CTCs)</a> and be accompanied by a caregiver aged 21 years old and above.
 The caregiver may be required to help administer the test if the minor is unable to do so.

-#### 19. Do travellers need to self-isolate after their supervised ART?
+#### 18. Do travellers need to self-isolate after their supervised ART?

 No, travellers are not required to self-isolate after their Day 3 and Day 7 ARTs.
 Self-isolation is only required pending the results of the on-arrival COVID-19 PCR test at the airport.

 However, if tested positive for their ART, travellers must self-isolate immediately.
 They must book an appointment for a confirmatory PCR test at a <a href="https://go.gov.sg/QTC-ART-testing" target="_blank">Combined Test Centre (CTC)</a> via the booking link provided as soon as possible and undergo the PCR test no later than 1600 hours on the day after testing ART positive.

-#### 20. How soon will the results of the supervised ARTs be out?
+#### 19. How soon will the results of the supervised ARTs be out?

 If tested positive for their supervised ART, travellers will be informed via a phone call to their registered mobile number (regardless of whether it is a Singapore mobile number).